emacsorphanage/helm-ag/README.md

 ## Basic Usage

 Input search word with `ag` command.
+You can change search directory with `C-u` prefix.

     M-x helm-ag